Dead End Drive-In (1986)

 With all due respect to Mad Max, Escape from New York seems to be a bit more of a reference point here, right down to the cordoned off section of society.
 The dynamic is obviously switched, as most of the drive-in inhabitants are more than willing to stay confined within its walls, but the sentiment is the same: the most dystopian things imaginable aren’t barren wastelands and murderous, octane fleets.
 It’s our complete willingness to section ourselves off and completely tune out the wasteland.
 Good fences make good neighbors, and walls make for even better buffers from reality.

-Watching Dead End Drive-In in 2016 without thinking of our current political climate is nearly impossible, and this is not to say it’s some eerily prescient shit.
+Watching Dead End Drive-In in 2016 without thinking of our current political climate is nearly impossible, and this is not to say it’s some eerily prescient shit or anything.
 Instead, it reveals just what a clown show the rise of Trump has been: he’s stuck so comically close to the despot’s handbook of how to incite a mob mentality that just about any dystopian work will seem prophetic—even one that’s scored with new wave tunes and features a car impossibly flying through the air during its climax.

 Back when I first watched Dead End Drive-In several years ago, I distinctly recall renting a DVD copy out of sheer panic: it turned out the disc was going out-of-print, so I hastily checked it out because who can resist a movie with that title?
 Anyway, this is all very comical now that Arrow Video has issued a wonderful special edition Blu-ray for the film that boasts a gorgeous restoration and a fine array of special features.
 A commentary with Trenchard-Smith is an obvious highlight, as is “Hospitals Don’t Burn Down,” one of the director’s early short films.